william-spongberg/my-data/README.md

 | SQL query your data or export as csv | ❌ | ❌ | ✅ |
 | [FUTURE] Link data analysis to platform directly (instant insights) | ❌ | ❌ | ✅ |

+## Security

+Data is stored locally, and processed locally.
+Nothing is sent to the server - however this may change for paid plans that want to see analysis across multiple platforms at once.

 ## Supported Platforms

 - Instagram